LoansManage Your Investment

 Credible is a free online tool that allows students to compare personalized loans from multiple lenders.
 Not all lenders included are participating in this comparison tool and therefore will not be represented in the outputs.
 Students can analyze pre-qualified rates, terms and eligibility rules side by side for those lenders that participate with Credible in just a matter of minutes with a single application.
 This application runs a soft credit check and credit score will not be impacted.

 ElmSelect is a database of private lenders that we are familiar with.
 Students can compare various lenders side by side before applying.
 Applying to loans to view individualized rates may impact credit score.
+However, multiple credit inquiries for the same type of loan within 45 days are no longer treated as separate inquiries.
+FICO has adapted to incentivize smart shopping for better loan rates, and you can benefit from this by shopping around without concern of multiple credit inquiries impacting your score more than once.

 Private Loan Conduct Code